The Ultimate Declutter Your Home Checklist

 - Under the Sink

-- Cabinets Above the Refridgerator
+- Kitchen Cabinets Above the Refrigerator

 - Junk Drawer